genidma/teatime-accessibility/README.md

 5. **User Data**:
    - Configuration: `~/.config/teatime/settings.json`
-   - Statistics: `~/.local/share/teatime_stats.json` (Note: This file uses CSV format despite the .json extension)
+   - Statistics: `~/.local/share/teatime_stats.json` (Note: This file uses CSV format internally despite the .json extension)

 Note: If you wish to uninstall the app (so that you can reinstall a newer version.
 Then you might want to save these files first, to another location.
 So that you can reimport the files back for the newer version of the app)